-2.15 Any equipment that is used for a medical examination must be suitable for measuring the required parameter accurately and also be regularly maintained and calibrated where necessary.
+- 2.15 Any equipment that is used for a medical examination must be suitable for measuring the required parameters accurately and also be regularly maintained and calibrated where necessary.
 Facilities used to conduct medical examinations should also be appropriate for the examination being carried out.
 For example, hearing tests should be conducted in booths/rooms where there is no interference from external noise.
 The facilities should also ensure the driver's privacy and dignity throughout the examination.
-For example, it is not appropriate for confidential medical conversations to be overheard by others waiting outside an examination room.

-2.16 We recommend that a recognised doctor follows the General Medical Council's guidance in its Good Medical Practice guide (available at https://www.gmc-uk.org/ethical-guidance).
-Other guidance is also available published by the Faculty of Occupational Medicine (available at http://www.fom.ac.uk/wp-content/uploads/GOMP\2017\Web.pdf).
-We also recommend that hearing tests are conducted according to the British Society of Audiology guidelines https://www.thebsa.org.uk/wp-content/uploads/2016/11/OD104-53-Min-Guidelines-for-Basic-Audio-and-Tymp-November-2016.pdf or the relevant British Standard BS EN ISO 8253-1 and BS EN 60645-1.
+For example, it is not appropriate for confidential medical conversations to be overheard by others waiting outside an examination room. - 2.16 We recommend that a recognised doctor follows the General Medical Council's guidance in its Good Medical Practice guide available on their website.
+Other guidance is also available published by the website of the Faculty of Occupational Medicine.
+We also recommend that hearing tests are conducted according to the British Society of Audiology guidelines, or the relevant British Standards BS EN ISO 8253-1 and BS EN 60645-1.